Netsuite pricing: how much does NetSuite cost per user?

 Using NetSuite and its cloud-based services eliminates the need for an in-house server and all the equipment that comes with it, so the cost of maintenance is already slashed.
 The software also automatically updates itself, so there’s no need to worry about wasting time and resources in order to keep on top of the latest versions.

-NetSuite is relatively easy to initialize and manage and, since there’s no need for any extra hardware to make it work, it is easy to see the appeal for any and all business types; from large companies to those just building up their customer and client base.
+NetSuite is relatively easy to initialize and manage and, since there’s no need for any extra hardware to make it work, it’s easy to see the appeal for pretty much any business type; from large companies to those just building up their customer and client base.

 How much does NetSuite cost?